jletroui/FrcJavaKoans/README.md

 We have found that students learn faster if mentors are not giving solutions to students' issues, but instead ask them open questions about what they don't understand about the exercise instructions or displayed error.
 Programming is, most of the time, about figuring out what little detail have been overlooked.
 Thus, helping students to look for answers by themselves in the koans' text will help them become more autonomous faster when it will be time to program and debug a robot.

+### Full curiculum suggestion

+1) Start with the students completing all the initial koan series ("EnglishPathToEnlightment").
+2) Not part of the FRC Java Koans: make them program their first robot with a simple `TimedRobot`.
+It is suggested to have a simple differential drive robot.
+  * Super simple auto mode making the robot go forward at 20% speed for 1 second.
+  * Simple teleop mode making the robot move with a joystick.
+3) Students can now follow the `src/main/java/bonuses/english/AboutInterfaces.java` (** COMING SOON **) bonus koans.
+4) Not part of the FRC Java Koans: make them program the simple robot again, but using [commands based programming](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html).

+Optional:

+Before teaching them to deal with a Swerve Drive, the students could follow `src/main/java/bonuses/english/AboutArrays.java` to learn arrays and `for` loops.

 ### Topics included

 * Printing to and reading from the console